ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 Ask and answer questions online
 -------------------------------

 There are many forums online where Ansible users ask and answer questions.
 Reach out and communicate with your fellow Ansible users.
-Ask good questions, and give good answers.

 You can find the official :ref:`Ansible communication channels <communication>`.